xanathar-the-beholder/bad-game/README.md

 - It is not necessary to write tests that test something.
 - You do need to reference your class under test in some way.

-The following will count as a valid test:
+The following will count as a valid test (and 4 lines), but doesn't test anything:

 ```
     @Test